tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md

 If the OPTIONS request doesn’t contain the required CORS headers (the Origin and Access-Control-Request-Method headers), the service will respond with status code 400 (Bad request).

 Note that a preflight request is evaluated against the service (Blob, File, Queue, or Table) and not against the requested resource.
-The account owner must have enabled CORS as part of the account service properties in order for the request to succeed.
+The account owner must have enabled CORS by setting the appropriate account service properties in order for the request to succeed.

 ### Actual request